 - STEP 4: Effectively Reviewing Literature

-- STEP 7: Drafting the Materials and Methods Section
+- STEP 7: How to write the Materials and Methods Section of a research paper?

 - STEP 11: Effectively Citing and Referencing Your Sources

 - STEP 13: Preparing Tables

 - STEP 15: How to write an acknowledgment section for a research paper

 - STEP 16: Checking the Author Guidelines Before Preparing the Manuscript